Goal for the day: Kennedy Meadows, a Diet Coke, a shower, and real food. Not necessarily in that order.

 The pickup bed again (see my PCT Section K completion report from 2023 for another example).
 Granted, I probably wasn’t Irish SpringTM fresh, but I had just had a chance to swim and soak me and my dirtiest clothing in the South Fork of the Kern River so I couldn’t be that bad (Note: I probably still smelt pretty bad).

-Thanking him immensely as he dropped me at the store, I went in side and got that Diet Coke… Ah… and a couple more for good measure for later.
+Thanking him immensely as he dropped me at the store, I went inside and got that Diet Coke… Ah… and a couple more for good measure for later.

 I also looked for some Shoe Goo and asked to pickup my resupply package.
 I couldn’t find the former in the brief time I was there, but did get the resupply package.
 Unfortunately, I couldn’t look for the Shoe Goo or adhesive further at that time since I had to catch a shuttle to Grumpy’s Resort.